 Several agency websites providing information about climate science have disappeared or been allowed to stagnate in recent years.
 Indeed, nearly two in five (38 percent) scientists responding to a Union of Concerned Scientists survey reported that they perceived or personally experienced the disappearance or unusual delay of websites, reports, or other science-based materials relating to climate.1

-For example, until July 2006, the State Department maintained an active collection of climate-related materials at http://usinfo.state.gov, a government website that offers information about topics ranging from economics to human rights.
+For example, until July 2006, the State Department maintained an active collection of climate-related materials at http://usinfo.state.gov (now defunct), a government website that offered information about topics ranging from economics to human rights.
 Articles posted to the climate change section of this website covered new scientific research, with titles such as “Global Warming Topped Natural Cycles in Fueling 2005 Hurricanes” and “Tropical Ice Cores Show Two Abrupt Global Climate Shifts.”

 Then suddenly in July 2006, the website was altered.
 The old collection of climate postings was at first simply replaced by a notice saying the collection had been “retired,” with no links from the site’s topics page.
 Later, newer climate change articles (posted after July 2006) were posted on the site, but these are more focused on explanations of Bush Administration policies, rather than on scientific research.2 As of March 2007, the older climate change articles are no longer collected in a central location and can only be found through the site’s search function.